-This course requires students to research the basic contours of their policy concentration.
-Students will work with their faculty member to understand the scope, history, controversial issues, and key policy outcomes associated with this concentration area.
-This research will serve as a stepping stone to conducting a comprehensive literature review for their dissertation, and provide the needed context to ensure that the students’ chosen dissertation topics are focused and appropriate.
+This course requires students to research the basic contours of academic research in education policy.
+Students will work with their faculty member to understand the scope, history, controversial issues, and methods associated with academic research in this cognate.
+This research will serve as a stepping-stone to conducting a comprehensive literature review for their dissertation and provide the needed context to ensure that the student’s chosen dissertation topic is focused and appropriate.

 Education policy covers a complex range of federal and intergovernmental issues and affects some of the most important citizens in America—children.
 This course is intended to give students a deeper contextual understanding of the scope, history, controversial issues (such as school choice, voucher programs, national curriculum development, funding, etc.), and key policy outcomes in the field of education policy.
 Through this course, students seeking a Ph.D in Public Policy will gain a wide familiarity with the most current and relevant research in the field of education policy, develop an ability to analyze and critique both partisan sides of education issues and policies, build a useful annotated bibliography, and prepare to write a literature review for their dissertation.

 Textbook readings and lecture presentations